alcrene/emd-falsify/src/emd_falsify/tasks.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-#### Result format
+#### Package the results

 If we serialize the whole dict, most of the space is taken up by serializing the models in the keys.
-Not only is this wasteful – we can easily recreate them with `model_c_gen` – but it also makes deserializing the results quite slow.
+Not only is this wasteful – we can easily recreate them from the task arguments – but it also makes deserializing the results quite slow.
 So instead we return just the values as a list, and provide an `unpack_result` method which reconstructs the result dictionary.
 :::{caution}
 This assumes that we get the same models when we rebuild them within `unpack_result`.